Kingsford-Group/arcade/data/GENCODE/README.md

 ### Dataset Preprocessing Notes

-1. We filter out CDS sequences longer than 3,072 nucleotides due to the maximum input length constraint of the base model, CodonBERT.
+1. We filter out CDS sequences longer than 3,072 nucleotides due to the maximum input length constraint of the base model CodonBERT.

 2. The dataset is split into training and testing sets at a 9:1 ratio.
 To avoid information leakage, all transcript variants belonging to the same gene are assigned to the same split.